This post is also available in: Español (Spanish)

 - Develop a Safety Plan – A personalized safety plan can help you identify ways to stay safe while in a relationship, while you are planning to leave, or after you leave.
 There are many resources online, like this one from NDVH, that can help.
 Consider also meeting with a local advocate for safety planning assistance.

 - Connect with an Advocate— Advocates can often help you safety plan, connect you with shelter or other supportive resources, and walk you through the process of getting a protection order.
 Your local law enforcement division or the district attorney may also have advocacy services.
-Find an advocate near you by visiting our Connect Directory or the Domestic Shelters search page.
+Find an advocate near you by visiting the Domestic Shelters search page.

 - Remember to Care for Yourself – Try to be kind to yourself and allow yourself time and patience as you move forward; everyone responds differently to crime.
 Practice self-care and coping skills strategies.

 Women’sLaw.org provides legal information to help support women in domestic violence situations.
 They have helpful content on their site as well as an email helpline.

 State Side Legal provides legal help for military members, veterans, and their families.
 Click the “Find Local Help” tab to search for advocates by location.